EvanKepner/mutatest/README.rst

-Have a high test coverage number?
+Are you confident in your tests?
 Try out :code:`mutatest` and see if your tests will detect small modifications (mutations) in the code.
 Surviving mutations represent subtle changes that might slip past your continuous integration checks and are undetectable by your tests.

 Features:
     - Simple command line tool.
-    - Pure Python, there are no external dependencies.
+    - Integrated with :code:`coverage` to only create meaningful mutants.
-    - Built on Python's Abstract Syntax Tree (AST) grammar.
+    - Built on Python's Abstract Syntax Tree (AST) grammar to ensure mutants are valid.
     - Does not modify your source code, only the :code:`__pycache__`.
     - Flexible enough to run on a whole package or a single file.